Effect of magnetic field on neutrino annihilation efficiency in gamma-ray bursts: The explanation of the difference of the comparison

 \section{The explanation of the difference of the comparison}

-It is certain that the differences between NS-disk systems and BH-disk systems lead to the different NAEs.
-In both systems, mass falls by the way of a neutrino dominated accretion flow (Narayan, Paczynski, \& Piran 1992).
-The main differences should be: 1) NSs have solid surfaces, but BHs are not; 2) NSs have strong magnetic fields, so the accretion disks are magnetized, but situations under the BH-disk systems considered in section 4 are just the opposite.
+It is certain that the differences between the NS-disc system and the BH-disc system lead to the different NAEs.
+In both systems, mass falls by the way of neutrino dominated accretion flow (Narayan, Paczynski, \& Piran 1992).
+The main differences should be: (1) NSs have solid surfaces, but BHs are not; (2) Mag07 have strong magnetic field, so the accretion disc is magnetized, but situations under the BH-disc systems considered in section 4 are just the opposite.

-For the first difference, two extra channels that annihilation of neutrinos emitted from the NS surface and annihilation between the neutrino emitted from the accretion disk and the neutrino emitted from the NS surface will make contributions to the total NAE.
+For the first difference, two extra channels that the annihilation of neutrinos emitted from the NS surface and annihilation between the neutrinos emitted from the accretion disc and the NS surface will make contributions to the total NAE.
 This enhancement depends on the accretion geometry (Zhang \& Dai 2010).
-Considering the stability of the accretion disk, magnetic pressure should not be greater than the ram pressure of accretion flow (also can see Figure 11 of Zhang \& Dai (2010)).
+Considering the stability of the accretion disc, magnetic pressure should not be greater than the ram pressure of the accretion flow (also can see Figure 11 of Zhang \& Dai (2010)).
 So here, the effect of funnel accretion flow is ignored.
 These two extra channels may increase the NAE by one order of magnitude (Zhang \& Dai 2009).
-The problem of excessive NAE under the NS-disk system is unsolved.
+The problem of excessive NAE under the NS-disc system is unsolved.

-For the second difference, the energy deposition through $\nu\rightarrow \nu e^{+}e^{-}$ and $\bar{\nu}\rightarrow \bar{\nu} e^{+}e^{-}$ in the strong magnetic field will also contribute to the jet power.
-But, since the magnetic field of Mag07 is smaller than $1.9\times 10^{15}\;\rm Gs$ (see Figure 2), and the mass accretion rate is $\dot{M}=0.04\;\rm M_{\odot}\cdot s^{-1}$, this enhancement should be smaller than one order of magnitude (see Figure 7 of Zalamea \& Beloborodov (2011)).
+For the second difference, the energy deposition through $\nu\rightarrow \nu +e^{+}+e^{-}$ and $\bar{\nu}\rightarrow \bar{\nu} +e^{+}+e^{-}$ in the strong magnetic field will also contribute to the jet power.
+But, since the magnetic field of Mag07 is $\sim 10^{15}\;\rm Gs$ (see Figure 2), and the mass accretion rate is $\dot{M}=0.04\;\rm M_{\odot}\cdot s^{-1}$, this enhancement should be smaller than one order of magnitude (see Figure 7 of Zalamea \& Beloborodov (2011)).
 In this sense, the NAE we have calculated previously should be called ``equivalent neutrino annihilation efficiency".
 But this effect is still not enough to improve the NAE.